Skip to content

 Per-Key Profiles

-Use --api-keys (not --api-key) to assign each key a profile with specific scopes and safety restrictions.
-This avoids giving all key holders the same access level.
+Use --api-keys to assign each key a profile with specific scopes and safety restrictions.
+The old single --api-key mode was removed because it made the access level ambiguous.

 arc1 --api-keys "$VIEWER_KEY:viewer,$DEV_KEY:developer,$SQL_KEY:developer-sql"